zaqifathis/BIMserver-doc/Web-socket-error.md

 When you are getting the "websocket error", this page helps you find the reason.

+> Note, if you are using Tomcat 7, there is a special WAR build that uses an older API for supporting Web Sockets.
+For tomcat 8 and other application containers you can use the normal WAR file.

 The webbased user interface that is currently being shipped with BIMserver is BIMvie.ws.
 BIMvie.ws requires a working WebSocket implementation in your browser.
 Usually when web sockets do not work, it's either one of the following:
 - You are on a corporate network and the system administrators do not allow you to use Web Sockets (either intentionally or not)